Vital Records Online

 required documents

-What Documents Are Required to Order State of Mississippi Birth Certificates?
+What Documents Do You Need to Order a Mississippi Birth Certificate?

 Before beginning, review MSDH’s list of requirements and eligibility, as they may vary based on your situation.
 When requesting certified copies of birth records, applicants must show proof of their identity to the MSDH.
 Check the table below for the required information and documents.